StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `flags` — Flags controlling upload behavior.
 See MeshData for options.
   - `priority` — Loading priority for async upload.
 Lower values load sooner.
   - Example: see `Mesh.SetData` in StereoKit-docs-reference.md
+- `void Mesh.SetData(T[] vertices, UInt32[] indices, bool calculateBounds)` — Assigns vertices with a custom vertex format along with face indices for this Mesh in a single call!
+The format is derived from T's [VertComponent] tagged fields, see SetVerts for details.
+Calling SetData is slightly more efficient than calling SetVerts and SetInds separately.
+  - `vertices` — An array of vertices to add to the mesh.
+  - `indices` — A list of face indices, must be a multiple of 3.
+Each index represents a vertex from the provided vertex array.
+  - `calculateBounds` — If true, this will also update the Mesh's bounds based on the vertices provided.
+This requires the format to contain a float3 position component.
+- `void Mesh.SetData(T[] vertices, UInt32[] indices, MeshData flags, int priority)` — Assigns vertices with a custom vertex format along with face indices for this Mesh in a single call, with control over upload behavior via flags!
+Upload is synchronous by default — pass MeshData.Async for background upload.
+The format is derived from T's [VertComponent] tagged fields, see SetVerts for details.
+  - `vertices` — An array of vertices to add to the mesh.
+  - `indices` — A list of face indices, must be a multiple of 3.
+Each index represents a vertex from the provided vertex array.
+  - `flags` — Flags controlling upload behavior.
+See MeshData for options.
+  - `priority` — Loading priority for async upload.
+Lower values load sooner.
+  - Example: see `Mesh.SetData` in StereoKit-docs-reference.md
 - `void Mesh.SetInds(UInt32[] indices)` — Assigns the face indices for this Mesh!
 Faces are always triangles, there are only ever three indices per face.
 This function will create a index buffer object on the graphics card.
 If you're calling this a second time, the buffer will be marked as dynamic and re-allocated.
 If you're calling this a third time, the buffer will only re-allocate if the buffer is too small, otherwise it just copies in the data!
   - `indices` — A list of face indices, must be a multiple of 3.
 Each index represents a vertex from the array assigned using SetVerts.
   - Example: see `Mesh.SetInds` in StereoKit-docs-reference.md